McKeeAtx/es6-generator-profiler/README.md

 ![timeline without profiling](images/introduction-profiling-enabled.png?raw=true)

 In the above screenshot, Sagas appear as horizontal bars in the Timings section.
-This allows you to connect the dots between the call stacks and the Main section and the Sagas running within your application.
+Now we can connect the dots between Sagas and call stacks and the Main section.

 ## Details